jesqi/docs/docs/dir/hosted-agent-directory.md

 seamless interaction between components.

-AGNTCY Hub serves as a central platform for hosting and managing various agent-related services.
-The main purpose of the Agent Directory Service component of Hub is to provide a comprehensive solution for developers and IT admins to register, discover, and manage records in an organized manner.
+Outshift Agent Directory serves as a central platform for hosting and managing various agent-related services.
+The main purpose of the Agent Directory Service component is to provide a comprehensive solution for developers and IT admins to register, discover, and manage records in an organized manner.
 By offering a secure environment for authentication and user management, it ensures that organizations can confidently manage their agent